MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 We are refactoring the existing ledger-builder-controller in order to make it easier to reason about the async control flow of information in the system.
-The old design didn't take this into account and as such, it's very hard to trace information.
+The old system was not designed carefully taking asynchronous transactions and network delays into account.
+These involved lots of concurrency, and so it's very hard to trace information and there are subtle bugs.

 Since refactoring the control flow requires a rewrite, we decided to think carefully about more of the other pieces as well now that we know more about